hammer-space/sample_scripts/README.md

 ### Prerequisites

 - AWS CLI installed on system running the script
-    `aws configure` run to set up creds or access+secret keys, and default region
+    `aws configure` run to set up credentials or access and secret keys, and default region
 - AWS S3 bucket with Rekognition configured and that bucket added as a "Native" volume (OSV) on Hammerspace
     Add the bucket to Hammerspace using the admin CLI and the `--native` option
       `admin@my_hammerspace> object-volume-add --native --no-encryption` (and other required options)